-Our next big PR event is linked to FOOTBALL – see the bar at the top of this page for more information as this will be launched as part of Colour Blind Awareness Day on 6th September 2017.
+Our latest PR event is linked to FOOTBALL – see the bar at the top of this page for more information.
+This was launched as part of Colour Blind Awareness Day on 6th September 2018 supported by the FA.

 28 July 2016

 PRESS RELEASE – Read about how we took on the BBC and won!